Launched in 2011

 - The children are encouraged to participate in the food preparation activities, taste the seasonal produce and recipes, ask questions and take home educational materials to share with their families.

-- At the conclusion of the nutrition education curriculum, the children gather the produce that they have selected at the start of the Kid’s Farmers Market and the education materials to take home.
+- At the conclusion of the nutrition education curriculum, the children gather the produce from the Kid’s Farmers Market and collect educational materials to take home and share with their families.

 Opportunities to Get Involved

-Made up of a core group of committed volunteers, the Foodbank’s Nutrition Educators and Assistants provide on-site educational resources that are supportive, age appropriate and interactive, all with the goal of providing tools to encourage long-term nutritious eating patterns and necessary skills to make healthy choices for a lifetime.
+Made up of a core group of committed volunteers, the Foodbank’s Nutrition Educators and Assistants provide on-site educational resources that are supportive and interactive, all with the goal of providing tools to encourage long-term nutritious eating patterns and necessary skills to make healthy choices for a lifetime.

 - Each Kid’s Farmers Market site requires two volunteers: a lead Nutrition Educator that administers the curriculum and a secondary individual that assists.

-- All Nutrition Educators and Assistants are provided with two required orientation trainings before being sent out into the field.
+- All Nutrition Educators and Assistants are required to participate in an orientation training before being sent out into the field.

-- For more information on volunteering or to view the Kid’s Farmers Market volunteer training video, please visit our volunteer page.
+- For more information on volunteering please visit our volunteer page.

 |South County||North County|